Profinite commensurability of S-arithmetic groups: Introduction and setup

 \subsection{Profinite commensurability}

 We call two groups (abstractly) \emph{commensurable} if they have isomorphic finite index subgroups.
-The discussion so far says that ambient classes provide the commensurability classification of higher rank \(S\)-arithmetic groups: a commensurability class \([\Gamma]\) determines an ambient class \([k, \mathbf{G}, S]\) and an ambient class \([k, \mathbf{G}, S]\) defines the commensurability class \([\mathbf{G}(\mathcal{O}_{k, S})]\).
+The discussion so far says that ambient classes provide the commensurability classification of higher rank \(S\)-arithmetic groups: a commensurability class \([\Gamma]\) of higher rank \(S\)-arithmetic groups \(\Gamma\) determines an ambient class \([k, \mathbf{G}, S]\) and an ambient class \([k, \mathbf{G}, S]\) defines the commensurability class \([\mathbf{G}(\mathcal{O}_{k, S})]\).
 These two constructions are well-defined and inverses of one another (Corollary~\ref{cor:commensurabilityclassification}).
 The \emph{profinite completion} \(\widehat{\Gamma}\) of a group \(\Gamma\) is the projective limit over the inverse system of all finite quotients of \(\Gamma\).